Skip to contents

 visstat(iris, "Petal.Width", "Species")

 If the feature varfactor and the response varsample have only one level of type numerical or integer, visstat() performs a simple linear regression.
+Note that multiple linear regression is not implemented, as the main focus of visstat() is the visualisation of statistical tests.

 Residual analysis

-Regardless of the result of the residual analysis, visstat() performs the regression itself in the next step.
-The title of the graphical output indicates the chosen confidence level conf.level,the regression parameter with their confidence intervals and p-values, and the adjusted \(R^2\).
-The graph shows the raw data, the regression line and both the confidence and prediction bands corresponding to the chosen conf.level. visstat() returns a list with the test statistics of the linear regression, the p-values of the normality tests of the standardised residuals and the pointwise estimates of the confidence and prediction bands.
+Regardless of the result of the residual analysis, visstat() proceeds to perform the regression.
+The title of the graphical output indicates the chosen confidence level (conf.level), the estimated regression parameters with their confidence intervals and pp-values, and the adjusted R2R^2.
+The plot displays the raw data, the fitted regression line, and both the confidence and prediction bands corresponding to the specified conf.level.

 Examples